 EnerGuide ratings are tested and verified

-The EnerGuide logo on the EnerGuide label is a registered trademark of the Government of Canada; it cannot be reproduced without permission.
+The EnerGuide symbol on the EnerGuide label is a registered trademark of the Government of Canada; it cannot be reproduced without permission.

-The familiar logo tells Canadians that we are looking at a government-backed program.
+The familiar symbol tells Canadians that we are looking at a government-backed program.
 It assures us that we can rely on the information provided on the label.

 The EnerGuide label is visible proof that the product has been tested and verified to meet or exceed minimum energy performance standards set by Canada’s Energy Efficiency Regulations.
 Products using the label include major household appliances and specific heating and cooling equipment.